sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

  * LP algebras (Thomas Lam and Pasha Pylyavskyy with Gregg?)

  * Q-system and T-system calculations as in Di Francesco and Kedem's work

+ * Generalized minors in Kac-Moody algebras (Harold Williams, Salvatore Stella, Dylan Rupel)

+ * Cluster structures for Grassmannians and Plucker coordinates (David Speyer)

+ * interface to gap3/chevie: subword complexes, reflection groups, sorting (Christian Stump)

+ * How to efficiently visit all seeds within a fixed distance of an initial seed (Nathan Reading)

+ * Find sequence of mutations connecting two given seeds

+ * Add options to mutation_class() to restrict what types of mutations are allowed: sink/source mutation, urban renewal, green mutations (Gregg Musiker)

+ * Can we detect whether a quiver comes from a bicolored graph in a disc (or is mutation equivalent to one that does)?
+(Harold Williams)

+ * Various bases for cluster algebras (theta, greedy, standard, LLM)

 === Changes to the compendium ===